-Julia Bates, DVM, DACVIM, Co-owner
+Julia Bates, DVM, DACVIM, Founding Partner

 A native of Arizona, Hawaii and Montana, Dr. Julia Bates lived all over the country prior to settling down in Wisconsin eight years ago.
 Dr. Bates’ deep connection with animals and their well being was the driving force behind her becoming a veterinarian.
 Her favorite part of being a veterinary specialist is the ability to give families more time with their beloved pets.
 “At Madison Veterinary Specialists we know our patients are getting the best care possible because of the collaborative efforts built between family veterinarians, our veterinary specialists and our experienced emergency doctors.”

 Dr. Bates graduated from Ross University School of Veterinary Medicine and completed both an internship at the Animal Medical Center in New York City and a residency in small animal internal medicine at Michigan State University.
 She accepted a position as a clinical instructor at the University of Wisconsin Veterinary Medical Teaching Hospital, then worked at multiple 24 hour emergency and specialty centers prior to co-founding Madison Veterinary Specialists.